willcl-ark/bitcoin/wiki/workflows/rpc-request-handling.md

 ### 4. Wallet routing

 - Wallet selection comes from the request URI, not just the RPC method name.
+- HTTP authentication, per-user RPC whitelists, and warmup checks happen earlier; wallet routing is later dispatch, not a second auth layer.
 - `src/wallet/rpc/util.cpp` (`GetWalletNameFromJSONRPCRequest`) extracts the
   wallet name from `/wallet/<walletname>/`.
 - If multiple wallets are loaded and no wallet endpoint is specified, wallet